KissKissBankBank/kitten/README.md

 #### Webpack

-Once the module have beed installed, you can configure the `sass-loader` in your `webpack.config.js`:
+Once the module has beed installed, you can configure the `sass-loader` in your `webpack.config.js`:

 ```js